district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

         shape.addRect(boundingRect());
     } else if (kind == SmallBuilding) {
         QRectF block(-7.5, -7.5, 15, 15);
+        // Moves the rectangle, leaving the bottom-left corner at the given
-        block.moveBottomLeft(QPointF((std::rand() % 6) - 3,
+        // position.
+The rectangle's size is unchanged. block.moveBottomLeft(QPointF((std::rand() % 6) - 3,
                                      (std::rand() % 6) - 3));
         shape.addRect(block);